DTM-Tools/exome_v1.0/documentation/sampleCommands.md

 Any non-relational database can be employed.
 We provide here some commands that the development team uses to import, export and analyze documents in MongoDB for your reference.

-To import in bulk all .rylanout.jsons in a directory:
+To import in bulk all .rylanout.jsons (DTM-Tools output files) saved in a directory:

 	find . -regex '.*/[^/]*.json' | xargs -L 1 mongoimport --db databaseName --collection tableName --file